El Al: 21st century

 In July 2019, El Al retired its sole freight aircraft, a Boeing 747-400F, ending its dedicated cargo flights.
 The airline plans to use charter services by other airlines for this purpose from now on.

 In March 2020, El Al suspended operations due to the ongoing COVID-19 pandemic.
-The Israeli government had announced that all visitors and residents to Israel would have to undergo a 14-day quarantine upon arrival into the country.
+The Israeli government had announced that all foreign and Israeli passport holders would have to undergo a 14-day quarantine upon arrival into the country.
 El Al also converted some of their Boeing 787 Dreamliner airplanes to serve as cargo flights to transport medical goods from China to Europe through Tel Aviv's Ben Gurion Airport.
 El Al also offered some passenger flights to get stranded Israeli citizens home.
 These flights went from Tel Aviv to Miami, New York, London, Paris, and more.
 They also offered two services to Australia during the pandemic.
 This was the first ever nonstop flight from Israel to Australia.
 El Al offered one flight from Tel Aviv to Perth and Tel Aviv to Melbourne.

 On 1 July 2020, after returning substantial amounts of leased aircraft (and canceling current leases) the airline canceled all flights and suspended operations indefinitely.
 On 6 July, the company announced it had worked out a bailout deal with the government to make up the hundreds of millions of dollars it had lost due to the COVID-19 pandemic in Israel and abroad.
 The proposed deal would net the airline $250 million in government loans (with a guarantee for 75 percent of the loan in case of defaults) and an additional $150 million from its own sale of company shares which, if not sold, would be purchased by the government.
 The deal was approved by a Knesset committee.
 On 17 September, it was announced that Kanfei Nesharim, a company owned by 27-year-old Eli Rozenberg (son of US Centers Health Care nursing home chain founder Kenny Rozenberg), had bought a controlling 42.85% stake in the airline with a $107 million offer.
 Under the prior negotiated bailout deal, the Israeli government, which had committed to buying any unwanted shares as part of a rescue package, bought $34 million worth of shares, for a stake that equals roughly 15% of the company.
 The holdings of El Al's owners before the bailout, Knafaim Holdings, fell to 15.2% from 38%.
-The new management will seek to emphasise "punctuality" and work to upgrade food services across all classes.
+The new management will seek to emphasize "punctuality" and work to upgrade food services across all classes.

-On 17 April 2022, El-Al started its first direct flight between the Israeli coastal city of Tel Aviv and Egypt's Red Sea resort of Sharm el-Sheikh.
-Flight 5193 is operated by El-Al subsidiary Sun d’Or.
+On 17 April 2022, El Al started its first direct flight between the Israeli coastal city of Tel Aviv and Egypt's Red Sea resort of Sharm el-Sheikh.
+Flight 5193 is operated by El Al subsidiary Sun d’Or.